 Hours Tracking for Employees Not Eligible for GC Health Insurance

-In order to determine eligibility for medical coverage for non-full-time employees beginning in 2015, HR will need to know the hours worked for several categories of employees who are not currently eligible for medical benefits.
+In order to determine eligibility for medical coverage for non-full-time employees, HR will need to know the hours worked for several categories of employees who are not currently eligible for medical benefits.
 The categories of employees that we will be tracking include:

 - Adjuncts/Instructors.
 HR will use a formula that applies a ratio of work hours to credit hours taught to determine whether an adjunct faculty member is eligible.
-The ratio Goshen College will use is 2.25 hours of credit for each credit hour taught plus one hour of service per week for each additional hour outside of the classroom performing duties he/she are required to perform (such as required office hours or required attendance at faculty meetings).
-Supervisors or department chairs will need to provide this information to the Academic Dean’s office when the adjunct/instructor is hired for reporting purposes.
+The ratio Goshen College will use is 2.50 hours of credit for each credit hour taught.
+This crediting method takes into account time for preparation, teaching, grading, and similar activities needed to teach a course.

-- Student employees not eligible for work-study.
+- Non-exempt employees not currently eligible; including student employees not eligible for work-study.
 HR will use hours submitted on timecards to determine eligibility.
 No employee or supervisor action is needed.

 Frequently Asked Questions (FAQs) For Employees Who Need to Track Time Worked

 1. What types of employees are required to track their time using the new weekly online process?

 Exempt (salaried) employees who are not currently eligible for GC health insurance.
 Examples include salaried employees who are paid a stipend (SST spouses, student club advisors, etc.) and exempt employees working less than .75 FTE.
 (Note: this does not affect those part-time employees who were grandparented in under our old plan requirements and are currently still eligible to receive GC medical insurance.)

 2. Why do I need to track my hours?